ItsAditya-xyz/bstream-docs/docs/Tutorials/using-bstream-webhooks.md

 # Using Bstream Webhooks

-Bstream webhooks allow you set up integrations that subscribe to a certain blockchain event within your code.
+Bstream webhooks allow you to set up integrations that subscribe to a certain blockchain event within your code.
 When that event occurs, Bstream makes an HTTP request to the URI provided by you.

 ## What is a webhook?